silver-belt/comfyui-podman-compose/README.md

 # comfyui-podman-compose
-Run ComfyUI in podman compose
+Run ComfyUI in podman compose.

+Use `./run_comfy.sh` to build the container image and start the service.